mattrichmo/csv-url-crawl/README.md

 A node.js app to parse urls from a csv, then scrape each page - creating a new pobject for each page under each link, then recompiling that into a flattened csv data export for each link.

-Primary purpose of this script for an upwork client.
+Primary purpose of this code was built to a client's specifications in an Upwork Prjoect.

 #Important Variables```
 fileName = `linklist.csv` // set this to your csv file name